Alabama Recording Laws: Consent Rules, Statutes, and Penalties

 The Legal Foundation

-Alabama’s wiretapping and eavesdropping laws are found in Title 13A, Chapter 11, Article 1 of the Alabama Code.
-The key statutes are:
+Alabama's wiretapping and eavesdropping laws are found in Title 13A, Chapter 11, Article 2 of the Alabama Code, titled "Offenses Against Privacy."
+The key statutes include:

 One-Party vs. Two-Party Consent Explained

 In a one-party consent state like Alabama, only one person in the conversation needs to know about and consent to the recording.
 That person can be you.
-You don’t need to announce “this call is being recorded” or get anyone else’s permission.
+You do not need to announce "this call is being recorded" or get anyone else's permission.

-In contrast, two-party (or all-party) consent states like California and Florida require everyone in the conversation to agree to be recorded.
+In contrast, two-party (or all-party) consent states like California and Florida require everyone in the conversation to agree before recording can take place.

 Recording Phone Calls in Alabama